Significant Accounting Policies

-The carrying values of our financial instruments, consisting of cash and cash equivalents, accounts receivable, and accounts payable, approximate their fair values due to the short maturity of such instruments.
+The carrying values of our financial instruments, consisting of cash, accounts receivable, and accounts payable, approximate their fair values due to the short maturity of such instruments.

 We recognize the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the tax position.

-Our policy is to recognize accrued interest and penalties related to uncertain tax positions in other expense (income) in the consolidated statements of operations.
-At December 31, 2021 and 2020, we did not have a liability recorded for payment of interest and penalties associated with uncertain tax positions.
-See Note 11.
+Our policy is to recognize accrued interest and penalties related to uncertain tax positions in other expense in the consolidated statements of operations.
+At December 31, 2022 and 2021, there were no liabilities recorded for payment of interest and penalties associated with uncertain tax positions.
+See Note 12.
 Income Taxes.

 We use the two-class method to give effect to participating securities in periods in which there is net income.
 Basic earnings (loss) per share (EPS) of our Class A common stock is computed on the basis of the weighted average number of shares outstanding during each period.
 The diluted EPS of our Class A common stock includes the effect of outstanding common stock equivalents, except in periods in which there is a net loss.
 In the event of a net loss, we exclude the effect of outstanding common stock equivalents from the calculation of diluted EPS as the inclusion would be anti-dilutive.

 In addition, although we include shares of restricted stock granted to members of our Board of Directors in our count of Class A common stock outstanding, we exclude those shares of restricted stock from our EPS calculation because vesting of the restricted stock is contingent upon continued service as Board members.